What is Mental Health First Aid?

 Find a Course

-Each Local Mental Health Authority and Local Behavioral Health Authority conducts training in its own service area.
-The search at Where Can I Find Services? will help you locate the LMHA or LBHA in your area.
+Each LMHA and LBHA conducts training in its own service area.
+Search for services at Where Can I Find Services?

-If you are a public school district employee, you can look up the Local Mental Health Authority for your school district here (Excel).
+Public school employees can look up the LMHA for your school district (Excel).

 Mental Health First Aid Participant Experiences